How Much Do Psychiatrists Make? Psychiatrist Career Path

 Residency

-After graduating from medical school, newly graduated doctors complete residency at a clinic or a hospital.
+After graduating from medical school, new doctors complete residency at a clinic or a hospital.
 Most residency programs last four years and help doctors specialize in their chosen field, though they may also offer broad training for other disciplines.

 You begin your residency learning general practices but can study under a psychiatrist at your institution.
 Other doctors supervise you, and you may begin to treat the mental health conditions you may encounter when you break off to practice independently.